open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 Receivers collect telemetry from one or more sources.
 They can be pull or push based, and may support one or more [data sources](/docs/concepts/signals/).

-Receivers are configured in the `receivers:` section.
+Receivers are configured in the `receivers` section.
 Many receivers come with default settings, so that specifying the name of the receiver is enough to configure it.
 If you need to configure a receiver or want to change the default configuration, you can do so in this section.
 Any setting you specify overrides